isabella232/sign-integrations.en/help/veeva/install.md

 ### Create Document Type Group {#create-document-type-group}

 Admins must create new Document Type Group record called “Adobe Sign Document”.
 This document type group is added for all document classifications that are eligible for Adobe Sign process.
-Since document type group property is not inherited from type to sub-type nor from sub-type to classification level, it must be set for each document’s classification that is eligible for Adobe Sign.
+Since document type group property is not inherited from type to subtype nor from subtype to classification level, it must be set for each document’s classification that is eligible for Adobe Sign.

 ![Image of document type](images/document-type.png)